Tags are arbitrary strings that are assigned to computers, policies, products, purchases, and users.

 For efficiency and future flexibility, try to use only letters, numbers, and spaces in your tags.
 Certain punctuation symbols (e.g., period and colon) have special meaning in tags, as described below.
 Other punctuation might be used for new functionality in the future.

 We provide an assortment of optional scripts for KeyConfigure, including two for adding and removing tags.
-As of 184.108.40.206 these are accessible directly in File -> Manage Scripts and include scripts to add tags, remove tags, and show tagless items.
+These are accessible directly in File -> Manage Scripts and include scripts to add tags, remove tags, and show tagless items.
 These can be very handy when working in bulk, especially when assigning Valued tags (see below).

 All tags are just plain text strings, uninterpreted by KeyServer.
 However, KeyConfigure and KeyReporter will display tags in a hierarchy if you use a simple notation: Use periods to separate each level of the hierarchy, similar to how the "/" or "\" character is used to separate a file path into directories in the file system hierarchy.